vdesabou/kafka-docker-playground-docs/docs/playground ec2 list.md

 # playground ec2 list

 🔘 List all EC2 instance

+Your playground instances and their state.
+Anything not stopped is
+costing money.

 ## Usage